kayjoseph/sales-marketing-sql-analysis/README.md

 order by 1,5

 3. What is the running total of revenue per branch ordered by date?
+SELECT
+    territory,
+    orderdate::date AS order_date,
+    ROUND(SUM(sales::numeric), 2) AS daily_revenue,
+    ROUND(SUM(SUM(sales::numeric)) OVER (
+        PARTITION BY territory
+        ORDER BY orderdate::date
+        ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW ), 2) AS running_total
+FROM sales
+WHERE territory IS NOT NULL
+GROUP BY territory, orderdate::date
+ORDER BY territory, order_date;

 4. Which branch crossed the $100,000 revenue milestone first?

-5. What is the average revenue per transaction for each customer type (Member vs Normal)?
+6. What is the average revenue per transaction for each customer type (Member vs Normal)?

-6. Which customer type generates more revenue per product line — and is the pattern consistent across branches?
+7. Which customer type generates more revenue per product line — and is the pattern consistent across branches?

 8. Rank customers by total spend within each branch using a window function (RANK() OVER PARTITION BY)
 9. What percentage of total revenue comes from Member customers vs Normal customers?